certtools/ieps/004/UUID.md

 ```

 ### Conclusion
-Contains the timestamp, which bot it procuded and a sequence number.
+Contains the timestamp, which bot it produced and a sequence number.
 The time is in our case the important field, because we
 are now able to sort events based upon time.